Forest school at Foster’s School.

 Each week the children from Nursery and Reception dress up in their waterproofs and wellingtons and learn outdoors, come rain or shine.

 The session starts with the children recapping the rules that keep us all safe

 There is then a brief teaching time to learn a new skill, such as bird or plant identification, den building, mud painting.

 The rest of the session is child led with adults being on hand to oversee the children in their independent learning as they risk assess their chosen activities, negotiate and collaborate.

 This is an ideal opportunity for EY’s practitioners to observe the children at play.
 We then see the children take these independence skills back into the classroom with an enhanced and positive attitude to leaning.

-We now have three fully trained Forest school leaders; Mrs Rose, Mrs Wallace and Miss Barnes, so can now offer fortnightly sessions to all the children in Years One and Two.
+We now have four fully trained Forest school leaders; Mrs Rose, Mrs Wallace, Mrs Phillips and Mrs Morrow.
+We also offer after school Forest school clubs to all the children in Years One and Two.